bernardoosthuizen/kraken-auto-invest/README.md

 Installation:

-Node.js (v16) is required to run this bot.

 `npm install`

 - Add .env file to root folder with KRAKEN_API_KEY and KRAKEN_PRIVATE_KEY variables.
 See https://support.kraken.com/hc/en-us/articles/360000919966-How-to-generate-an-API-key-pair- for more info.